millerms/bvt-breathwork/_pages/approach.md

 > representative sources.
 Avoid over‑generalizing beyond measured endpoints.

 ### IHHT‑style concepts (intermittent hypoxia/hypercapnia)
 - Why: Carefully guided exposure may help build tolerance and awareness.
-We only teach this gently, at an introductory level.
+I only teach this gently, at an introductory level.
 - How: Short, coached breath holds with plenty of gentle recovery breathing.
 Comfort, clarity, and screening are top priorities.

 > Evidence notes: Emerging and heterogeneous.
 Use cautious language.
 More